elvan/the-modern-angular-bootcamp-study/README.md

-# The Modern Angular Bootcamp Examples
+# The Modern Angular Bootcamp (study files)
-Hands-on projects for the study of a course on Udemy by Stephen Grider
+Hands-on projects from a course on Udemy by Stephen Grider

 https://www.udemy.com/course/the-modern-angular-bootcamp/